project-ida/two-state-quantum-systems/src/07-accelerating-quantum-processes.md

 Thinking again in terms of pathways.
 The single excitation in system A can be in one of $N$ places and the excitation in each of of those "configurations" can move to one of $N$ "empty" places in the de-excited system B.

 The natural next step is to wonder what happens if we play the $N/2$ game.
-In other words, if we "half-excite" system A, will we find some kind of supertransfer.
+In other words, if we "half-excite" system A, will we find some kind of "supertransfer".

 I think you know what the answer is 😉 but let's see it.